css-materials/course-site/content/syllabus/lecture11-functions/index.md

 ## Overview

-* Define functions and their purpose
+* Define functions and their purposes
 * Understand the difference between built-in and user-written functions
 * Learn the syntax of user-written functions
 * Practice writing functions in R